pdffiller/qless-php/README.md

 #### Event System

-Qless also has a basic event system that can be used by your application to customize how some of the qless internals behave.
+Qless also has a basic event system that can be used by your application to customize how some qless internals behave.
 Events can be used to inject logic before, after or around the processing of a single job in the child process.
 This can be useful, for example, when you need to re-establish a connection to your database for each job.

-Events has few main concepts - `entity`, `happening`, `source`.
+Event has few main concepts - `entity`, `happening`, `source`.
 - `entity` is an object type (component) with whom event is taking place, for example `entity` can be `job`, `worker`, `queue`.
 - `happening` is an act that is taking place, for example it can be `beforeFork` or `beforePerform`
 - `source` is an object who fired an event